seniorcreative/react-coding-test-oct-24/README.md

 - If you find anything in the app which you needed to fix, add it as a note to `SOLUTION.md`
 - How will a user know which filters are currently applied?
 - If you had to retrieve NPM advisory data from an API endpoint, how might you go about it?
-- What steps would you take to create an "Advisory detail" template and output additional detail about an advisory?

 ### SOLUTION.md